 However, HMRC accepts that a gift of other assets can qualify, provided the item in question was purchased specifically from surplus income with the intention of making the gift.

 HMRC considers income to be current income, which is generally taken to mean income from a particular tax year, although some carrying over of income from year to year is permitted.

-However, the exemption will not apply to gifts made from income which has been accumulated over several years and has therefore acquired the nature of capital.
+However, the exemption will not apply to gifts made from income which has been accumulated over

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.